Home

 Note that sometimes the dummy structure may contain more than a hundred thousand dummy atoms.

-Since the PDB format officially only supports up to 99 999 entries, in such cases the structure will be split over multiple files.
+Since the PDB format officially only supports up to 99 999 entries, in such cases the structure will be split into multiple files.

 Continuing the analysis